tylerzak/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After that, I created a firewall (network security group) on azure to block the incoming traffic to observe what happens when pinging.
+After that, I created a firewall (network security group) on azure to block the incoming traffic to observe what happens when using the ping command.
 As you can see, the request keeps timing out due to the rule that was created.
 </p>
 <br />